wezlemin/delta-docs/internal-sideloading/iosboom-tutorial.md

 **iosBoom is just IPASignX.
 You should use that instead.**

 1. Delete your current version of Delta Roblox.
 Turn your VPN off if you have one on.
-2. Download the Delta IPA by going to https://deltaexploits.gg.
+2. Download the Delta IPA by going to [https://deltaexploits.gg](https://deltaexploits.gg).
 Use Safari.
-3. Go to https://iosboom.com/signer.
+3. Go to [https://iosboom.com/signer](https://iosboom.com/signer).
 Click on "Click to Browse" and select the Delta IPA you downloaded.
-4. Download this Certificates ZIP: https://github.com/S-PScripts/certs-download/raw/refs/heads/main/Certificates-TA.zip.
-You can also download a Certificates ZIP from https://osign.ipasign.cc/ (it has more).
+4. Download [this](https://github.com/S-PScripts/certs-download/raw/refs/heads/main/Certificates-TA.zip) Certificates ZIP.
+You can also download a Certificates ZIP from [https://osign.ipasign.cc/](https://osign.ipasign.cc/) (it has more).
 5. Click under P12 Certificate on iosBoom and find the Certificates folder.
 Afterwards, click on of the folders inside and select the p12 file.
 6. Click under Mobile Provision and find the Certificates folder.
 Afterwards, click on the folder you used for P12 Certificate and select the mobileprovision file.
 7. Put "AppleP12.com" as the password if you used the "Certificates-TA" ZIP.
 If you used the Osign ZIP, use "osign".